 You are here

-In September 2018, the Australian Pesticides and Veterinary Medicines Authority (APVMA) received residue trial data for a bromoxynil product, Jaguar Selective Herbicide, under section 161 of the Agricultural and Veterinary Chemicals Code scheduled to the Agricultural and Veterinary Chemicals Code Act 1994.
+In September 2018, the Australian Pesticides and Veterinary Medicines Authority (APVMA) received residue trial data for 2 bromoxynil products, Jaguar Selective Herbicide and Velocity Selective Herbicide, under section 161 of the Agricultural and Veterinary Chemicals Code scheduled to the Agricultural and Veterinary Chemicals Code Act 1994.

-Evaluation of this data indicated that residues of bromoxynil in cereal forage after application of the product at the maximum label rate (275 grams bromoxynil/hectare) would not comply with the bromoxynil Temporary Primary Feed Commodities MRL of 1 mg/kg in the Agricultural and Veterinary Chemicals Code (MRL Standard) Instrument 2019 when assessed after a 14 day grazing withholding period, current on the label at that time, or even after a withholding period of six weeks.
+Evaluation of the data for Jaguar Selective Herbicide indicated that residues of bromoxynil in cereal forage after application of the product at the maximum label rate (275 grams bromoxynil/hectare) would not comply with the bromoxynil Temporary Primary Feed Commodities MRL of 1 mg/kg in the Agricultural and Veterinary Chemicals Code (MRL Standard) Instrument 2019 when assessed after a 14 day grazing withholding period, current on the label at that time, or even after a withholding period of 6 weeks.
+An 8-week withholding period was considered necessary to manage residues of bromoxynil when it is used on cereals and pastures at rates of 400 grams bromoxynil per hectare or higher.

 Based on the levels of residues in forage, it estimated that residues in animal commodities would also be above current MRLs.

-It was considered that this data is relevant to other registered bromoxynil products.
-As a result, the APVMA has required bromoxynil product labels with grazing withholding periods of 14 days or six weeks, to be updated with an eight week grazing withholding period.
+This data was relevant to other registered bromoxynil products.
+As a result, the APVMA required bromoxynil product labels with grazing withholding periods of 14 days or 6 weeks (with the exception of Velocity Selective Herbicide), to be updated to include an 8-week grazing withholding period.

 Previous action on bromoxynil (2008)